 What are my options if I cannot afford my monthly payment?

-If you cannot afford your monthly payment, you can request lower payments.
-Al, consider alternative arrangements like partial payment installment agreements, or seek assistance from the IRS.
+If you cannot afford your monthly payment, you can request lower payments or a different arrangement if your unpaid balance is no longer manageable because your income changed.
+Also, consider alternative arrangements like partial payment installment agreements, or seek assistance from the IRS.
 Taking proactive steps can help you manage your financial situation more effectively.

 ______________